7 FAM 250

 (a) The certificate indicates how the shipment is marked, the method of transport to the United States, plus the specific place and scheduled time of arrival of the remains at the POE.
 The accompanying documents should be affixed to the consular mortuary certificate, and must be signed by the consular officer and impressed with the consular seal.

 (2) Certificate of Death.
 A certificate of death should accompany the remains to the United States.
 It should be issued by the local registrar of deaths or similar local authority.
 It should identify the remains by name and give the place, date, and cause of death as certified by the attending physician or other competent authority, duly authenticated as required under local law and/or post-specific circumstances such as fraud.
-If the local death certificate is not available at the time the remains are being shipped, a statement from the attending physician should be obtained or civil records official/coroner should be attached if at all possible.
+If the local death certificate is not available at the time the remains are being shipped, a statement from the attending physician or civil records from a local official/coroner should be attached if at all possible.

 (3) Affidavit by the Local Funeral Director.
 Attach to the consular mortuary certificate an affidavit or sworn declaration of the funeral director or person responsible for preparing the remains for shipment.
 This affidavit must state that the casket contains only the remains of the deceased and the necessary clothing and/or packing.
 When necessary to comply with any State regulations, the affidavit should also contain a statement that the body has been embalmed or otherwise prepared.
 If practicable, the affidavit should be executed before a consular officer.
 When this is not practicable, it must be executed before a qualified local official whose signature can be authenticated by a consular officer.